 For details, please read the official blog post on that issue.

-Amazon ElasticSearch Service adds an extra security layer where HTTP requests must be signed with AWS Sigv4.
-Fluent Bit v1.4 introduces experimental support for Amazon ElasticSearch Service.
+The Amazon ElasticSearch Service adds an extra security layer where HTTP requests must be signed with AWS Sigv4.
+Fluent Bit v1.5 introduced full support for Amazon ElasticSearch Service with IAM Authentication.

 [OUTPUT]Name esMatch *Host vpc-test-domain-ke7thhzoo7jawsrhmm6mb7ite7y.us-west-2.es.amazonaws.comPort 443Index my_indexType my_typeAWS_Auth OnAWS_Region us-west-2tls On